The current Medicaid fee schedule process will continue and will be communicated to the Health Plans.

 For Medicaid fee-for-service, federal guidelines specify what constitutes a clean claim.

 Cost report settlement will still be calculated.
-DHH will only be responsible for payment of cost settlement for FFS and shared services.
+DHH will only be responsible for payment of cost settlement for FFS.
 DHH is not responsible for payment of cost settlement on services paid through capitated rates.
 Whether the MCO pays is dependent on the hospital’s negotiated payment rates with the MCO.

-DHH will only be responsible for payment of hemophilia outliers for FFS and Shared services.
+DHH will only be responsible for payment of hemophilia outliers for FFS.
 DHH is not responsible for payment of hemophilia outliers on services paid through capitated rates.
 Whether the MCO pays is dependent on the hospital’s negotiated payment rates with the MCO.

 No, hospitals cannot "balance bill" the patient in such situations.
 If a hospital treats a patient who is out of network for a non-emergency-after the patient has been stabilized -and the patient acknowledges that they will be responsible for the bill, the patient can be billed.
 If they treat them and they have not informed them, they cannot bill them.
 If the hospital is not "in network" and the services provided do not meet the prudent layperson definition of emergency services, it is highly likely that they will be reimbursed zero by the Health Plan-not 90%.